inet-framework/inet/showcases/wireless/fragmentation/doc/index.rst

    :align: center

 The network contains two :ned:`AdhocHost`'s named ``wifiHost1`` and ``wifiHost2``.
-It also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`IntegratedVisualizer`, and an :ned:`Ieee80211ScalarRadioMedium` module.
+It also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`IntegratedCanvasVisualizer`, and an :ned:`Ieee80211ScalarRadioMedium` module.

 Configuration keys for the UDP traffic, the radio, and the radio medium are defined